 - Begin stirring in the powdered sugar a little at a time.
 You may not need all of the sugar if the mixture becomes watery.

-- Stir in the orange zest (if using), vanilla extract, and chocolate chips.
+- Gently fold in the orange zest, vanilla extract, and chocolate chips.